 We had two Patagonia Black Hole Duffel 60L as our carry-on luggage.
 The Sydney International Airport has on-site luggage service via Baggage Storage Smartecarte.
 If you’re in Terminal 1 on Arrivals, drop off your bags at the Baggage Storage desk and Smartecarte associates look after them.
 You pay per luggage piece and by hours.
 The cost of a hand/carry on luggage is $9 AUD for 4 hours, $11 for 8 hours, or $13 for 24 hours.

-Have you visit Sydney before?
+Have you visited Sydney before?
 What are some of the places that we missed during our layover?